Download the all-new Republic app:

 Advertisement

 In an escalation of Russia’s anger at Ukraine and its Western backers, Russia refused to speak at a U.N.
-Security Council meeting called to discuss Moscow’s recent devastating attacks on key port of Odesa immediately following its refusal to extend Black Sea grain deal.
+Security Council meeting called to discuss Moscow’s recent devastating attacks on the key port of Odesa immediately following its refusal to extend the Black Sea grain deal.

 Advertisement